Bob Errey: Broadcast career

-Errey is currently the TV colour analyst for the Pittsburgh Penguins broadcasts on AT&T SportsNet Pittsburgh alongside Steve Mears.
+Errey is a former TV colour analyst for the Pittsburgh Penguins broadcasts on AT&T SportsNet Pittsburgh alongside Steve Mears.
 He also appeared as an analyst on the NHL Network's nightly highlight show, NHL on the Fly during the 2007 Stanley Cup Playoffs.
 He occasionally appears on TSN as an analyst during the network's coverage of the IIHF World Hockey Championships.

 Personal life

 Errey was born in Montreal, grew up in Peterborough, Ontario, and attended Crestwood Secondary School.

 Errey and his wife Tracy have two sons, Connor and Chad.

 Errey is a cousin of the Indy Champ, Tom Geoghegan of the Kinloch racing team and a third cousin to hockey legend Ted Lindsay.